-Super tasty bread made on an iron-cast skillet or good non-stick frying pan.
+This amazing homemade naan bread with yogurt is a super tasty bread that is made on an iron-cast skillet or good non-stick frying pan.
 Traditionally baked in clay tandoor ovens, it has its origins in Persia but most of the time it’s known as Indian or Pakistan flatbread.
-They are fluffy and fragrant and perfect eaten warm.
+They are fluffy and fragrant and perfect eaten warm with stew or curry.

 - 150 ml warm milk